Demothedread/instantory/backend/DEPLOYMENT_README.md

 The application includes fallback mechanisms for resilience:

 1. **Database Fallbacks**:
-   - If Neon is unavailable, vector operations will be disabled but the app will continue to function
+   - If Neon PostgreSQL (vector database) is unavailable, vector search operations will be disabled but the app will continue to function with regular text search
+   - All document data is primarily stored in the main Render PostgreSQL database with vector embeddings stored separately in Neon
    - The main Render PostgreSQL database is required and has no fallback

 2. **Storage Fallbacks**: